Previous Page Next Page

 • Mental or emotional injury to a child that results in an observable and material impairment in the child’s growth, development, or psychological functioning.

-• The current use by a person of a controlled substance in a manner or to the extent that the use results in mental or emotional injury to a child.
+• The current use of a controlled substance in a manner or to the extent that the use results in mental or emotional injury to a child.

 8312 Physical Abuse (PHAB)